ETHproductions/crayon/README.md

     Ex  ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?
     Fx  ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?   ?

+Characters currently not assigned to a task:

+    $`

+Characters currently not assigned to a code point:

+    ≤≥¡≠

 #### Data types

 There are three main data types in Crayon: